-Upon the consummation of this offering, our Parent will continue to beneficially own at least 80% of our common stock.
+Upon the consummation of this offering and the Concurrent Private Placement, our Parent will continue to beneficially own at least 80% of our common stock.
 Accordingly, we will be a "controlled company" within the meaning of Nasdaq corporate governance standards.
 Under Nasdaq rules, a "controlled company" may elect not to comply with certain Nasdaq corporate governance standards, including:

-- the requirement that a majority of the members of our board of directors consist of independent directors; - · the requirement that our compensation committee be composed entirely of independent directors; and - the requirement that our nominating and corporate governance committee be composed entirely of independent directors.
+- the requirement that a majority of the members of our board of directors consist of independent directors; - · the requirement that our compensation committee be comprised entirely of independent directors; and - the requirement that our nominating and corporate governance committee be comprised entirely of independent directors.

 After this offering, we will take advantage of certain of these exemptions.
-We do not intend to rely on the exemption to the requirement that a majority of our directors be independent.
-Upon consummation of this offering, we intend for our board of directors to consist of a majority of independent directors.
-We, however, intend to elect not to comply with the other requirements set forth above, including the requirement that the compensation committee and nominating and corporate governance committee be composed entirely of independent directors.
-Accordingly, you may not have the same protections afforded to stockholders of companies that are subject to all Nasdaq corporate governance rules and requirements.
+We do not intend to rely on the exemptions to the requirements that a majority of our directors be independent and our nominating and corporate governance committee be comprised of entirely independent directors.
+Upon consummation of this offering, we intend for our board of directors to consist of a majority of independent directors and our nominating and corporate governance committee to be comprised of entirely independent directors.
+We, however, intend to elect not to comply with the other requirement set forth above that the compensation committee be comprised entirely of independent directors.
+Accordingly, you may not have the same protections afforded to stockholders of companies that are subject to all Nasdag corporate governance rules and requirements.